larics/ugv_trajectory_tracking/README.md

 # UGV trajectory tracking

-This repository contains code for position control of an UGV.
+Position control and trajectory tracking algorithm for an UGV.

 ## Instalation